 TIP: If you’re buying jeans or pants, always check that they don’t have a leather patch on the back with their brand name.
 It’s really unfortunate that some manufacturers like Levi’s or Wrangler decide to make jeans —a fully vegan piece of clothing, made of cotton— unavailable for vegans because of the patches they add.

-It’s no secret that silk comes from the silkworm larvae.
+It’s no secret that silk comes from silkworm larvae.
 However, what most people don’t know is that the worms die after they have finished making your favorite piece of clothing.
-Their cocoons are removed, boiled and used to create silk fibers.
+Their cocoons are removed, boiled, and used to create silk fibers.